thofma/Hecke.jl/doc/index.md

 ## Quick start

-Here is a quick example of using Hecke
+Here is a quick example of using Hecke:

 ```julia
 julia> using Hecke